b3nn0/hassio-addon-ism7mqtt/README.md

 Possible solutions have been found:
 - Reduce load on the microcontroller by disabling the connection to the Wolf portal
+- Connect via ethernet cable instead of Wifi.
+The Wifi connection is reported to be very unreliable
 - Manually disable a bunch of parameters you don't need anyway

 To do so, click on parameters you don't need and note their device and parameter ID: